• Home

 8230432077_684fae26d5_z

-Money is the single largest source of stress in the US, at least before COVID-19.
+The single largest source of stress in the US, at least before COVID-19, is money.
+Or lack of money.

 Other potent sources of stress include work, the economy, family and relationships.
 As a bankrutpcy lawyer, I can’t offer a remedy for these stressors.